 This is an idea that I used a couple of years ago, for my husband's birthday.
 We have been doing our best to eat healthy and exercise.
 On the weekends we always share a good dessert with the kids.
 But especially me, it is not wise to have an entire cake in the house.
 So that is why I decided to make a meatloaf cake.

-I used a recipe from Food Network, but I modified a little:
+Food Network, but I modified a little:

 - 2 lb ground turkey